Join Us

 Advantages of Small Trays

-Small nursery trays, typically with smaller cell sizes, are ideal for starting seeds or propagating small cuttings.
-Their compact design allows for easy placement and is perfect for limited spaces.
-Additionally, their smaller volume of soil retains moisture better, which can be beneficial for seeds that thrive in humid conditions.
+Small nursery trays, which feature smaller cell sizes, prove to be perfect for starting seeds or propagating small cuttings.
+Their compact design is advantageous for placement in limited spaces.
+Furthermore, the reduced volume of soil in these trays helps retain moisture more effectively, which benefits seeds that thrive in humid conditions.

 When to Use Small Trays

-If you're starting a small number of seedlings or working with herbs and flowers, small trays are the go-to choice.
-They’re especially useful for home gardeners who want to manage a diverse range of plants without requiring extensive space.
+For those starting a modest number of seedlings or working with herbs and flowers, opting for small trays is the ideal solution.
+They are especially beneficial for home gardeners aiming to manage a diverse array of plants without needing a large area.

 Large Nursery Trays